 - Beneficiary designations.
 If the deceased had a life insurance or retirement accounts, a clause stipulates who will receive the funds when the owner passes away.

 - Community property with right of survivorship or tenancy.
 This type of property ownership is only applicable to married couples.
-If this is the property regime they had, the survivor automatically gets the assets without a need for probate.
+If this is the property regime they had, the survivor automatically gets the assets.

 - Joint tenancy.
-In joint tenancy, the surviving tenant immediately becomes the owner of all the assets when the other tenant passes away, without the need for probate.
+In joint tenancy, the surviving tenant immediately becomes the owner of all the assets when the other tenant passes away.

 - Payable on death or transfer on death accounts.
 Some banks and brokerage firms offer payable on death or transfer on death setups where the owner names a beneficiary who will receive the account assets after he or she passes away.